Where We Work

 Healthcare

-International Medical Corps currently supports and operates in 81 health facilities across Sudan, delivering essential health services, strengthening health systems and providing resources for the deployment of skilled health workers to those facilities.
-Essential health services include disease treatment and prevention, reproductive healthcare, health education, immunization, child healthcare and surveillance, and referrals to emergency- and secondary-level health services, including surgery and obstetric care.
+International Medical Corps supports and operates in 77 health facilities across Sudan, delivering essential health services, strengthening health systems and providing resources to deploy skilled health workers to those facilities.
+Essential health services include treatment and prevention of disease, along with reproductive healthcare, health education, immunization, child healthcare and surveillance, clinical management and of rape and referrals to emergency- and secondary-level health services, including surgery and obstetric care.

-In 2022, International Medical Corps reached an estimated 1.5 million Sudanese with our integrated health, WASH and nutrition programs.
-During the same period, we provided 1.35 million outpatient consultations to those in need, including thousands of patients treated for acute respiratory infections, diarrhea and malaria, which continue to be the leading causes of disease in our program areas.
+In 2023, despite limited access and chronic instability, we provided humanitarian assistance to more than 1.6 million people.
+During the same period, we provided 667,193 outpatient consultations to those in need, including thousands of patients treated for acute respiratory infections, diarrhea and malaria, which continue to be the leading causes of disease in our program areas.

 Health Systems Strengthening

-We support Sudan’s MoH in its efforts to promote a stronger healthcare-delivery system.
-Our activities include building healthcare provider capacity, rehabilitating health facilities and delivering medicines and medical supplies.
-In addition, we support the MoH with disease control, disease surveillance and immunization.
-We also train MoH staff on emergency preparedness.
+We support efforts by Sudan’s Ministry of Health (MoH) to promote a stronger healthcare delivery system.
+Our activities include supporting service delivery, providing information management, rehabilitating health facilities, deploying healthcare workers, and providing medicines and medical supplies.
+We support MoH efforts around disease control, disease surveillance and immunization, and train MoH staff on emergency preparedness.

 Nutrition